nf-core/dualrnaseq/docs/usage.md

 ### 5.1 Cutadapt

 Cutadapt is best suited when the library preparation steps and adapter types are known.
-By default, parameters are setup to remove TruSeq adaptors and with a quality cutoff of 10 (from the 3' end).
-For the full list of parameters, click [here](https://github.com/BarquistLab/nf-core-dualrnaseq/blob/master/docs/parameters.md)
+By default, parameters are set up to remove TruSeq adaptors and with a quality cutoff of 10 (from the 3' end).
+For the full list of parameters, click [here](parameters.md#-Cutadapt)

 ### 5.2 BBDuk

 The advantage of using BBDuk is that no prior knowledge of library preparation steps are needed.
 There is a file contained with the pipeline (`$baseDir/data/adapters.fa`) which contains common adapter types, from which BBDuk will search through and remove.
-This is extremly useful when analysing data from publicic repositories when minimal background has been given.
-For the full list of parameters, click [here](https://github.com/BarquistLab/nf-core-dualrnaseq/blob/master/docs/parameters.md)
+This is extremely useful when analysing data from public repositories when minimal background has been given.
+For the full list of parameters, click [here](parameters.md#-BBDuk)

 ## 6. Read mapping and quantification